chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Broad signature change to generateValue without updating all callers", "PROJECT NOTE": "PyValueGenerator is likely used widely; prefer keeping its API stable and returning imports via GenerationResult for PopulateArgumentsService to handle.", "NEW INSTRUCTION": "WHEN planning to change a widely-used function signature THEN search callers and update them first" }

+[2025-12-10 16:12] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "run plugin verification, add require-restart flag", "MISSING STEPS": "scan project",
+    "BOTTLENECK": "Initial reliance on verification and non-existent attribute delayed targeting the real cause.", "PROJECT NOTE": "Prefer declarative <projectListeners> over programmatic messageBus listeners to stay dynamic.", "NEW INSTRUCTION": "WHEN code registers listeners via message bus THEN move them to plugin.xml projectListeners" }

+[2025-12-10 16:16] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "handle intention preview,restrict enablement to target language/file type", "BOTTLENECK": "Validation feedback relied on headless exception semantics in tests.", "PROJECT NOTE": "In tests, assertThrows RefactoringErrorHintException instead of catching RuntimeException; also restrict enablement to Python files to avoid noisy UI in non-Python editors.", "NEW INSTRUCTION": "WHEN intention preview mode is active THEN return early without side effects or UI hints" }

+[2025-12-10 16:33] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "register intention, run tests, align availability checks", "BOTTLENECK": "Intention likely undiscoverable due to missing plugin.xml registration.", "PROJECT NOTE": "Mirror MakeParameterOptionalIntention availability logic; ensure plugin.xml registers the new intention for tests to find it by text.", "NEW INSTRUCTION": "WHEN tests for a new intention are added THEN register the intention in plugin.xml" }